- Download our Moving to Buenos Aires Guide (PDF)

 Casa Rosada

-Casa Rosada is not just a presidential palace but also an iconic symbol of Argentinian history.
+Casa Rosada is the presidential palace and an iconic symbol of Argentinian history.
 Built in the late 1800s, the mansion is known for its distinctive pink hue and the balcony that Eva Perón used to address the crowds below.
-Today, visitors can take guided tours of the palace to learn more about its history and significance.
+Today, you can take guided tours of the palace to learn more about its history and significance.

 Floralis Generica

 Floralis Generica is a large stainless-steel sculpture on the Plaza de las Naciones Unidas (United Nations Square) in Recoleta, Buenos Aires.
-It was created by Argentinian architect Eduardo Catalano who gifted it to the city.
+It was created by Argentinian architect Eduardo Catalano, who gifted it to the city.
 This sculpture is an enormous flower.
-Its six petals open at 8am each morning and close at sunset.
-The petals also closed in high winds to protect the sculpture.
+Its six petals are designed to open at 8am each morning and close at dusk, although the mechanism frequently needs maintenance and the sculpture often remains in a fixed position.

 Temaiken Bioparque

-Temaiken Bioparque is a wild animal park on the outskirts of Buenos Aires and is a great activity for children and adults alike.
+Temaiken Bioparque is a wild animal park about 30 miles (50km) from central Buenos Aires in Belén de Escobar and is a great activity for children and adults alike.
 The park has an aquarium and plenty of exotic animals that live in enclosures that mimic their natural habitats.
-The park works to conserve endangered species and ecosystems and runs an education programme for conservation that provides 15,000 scholarships per year.
-The park also attempts to teach its visitors ways that they can get involved in protecting the environment and its animal life.
-It's only about a 40-minute taxi ride from the city, and it's also possible to get there by bus.
+The park works to conserve endangered species and ecosystems and runs conservation education programmes.
+It also attempts to teach visitors ways to get involved in protecting the environment and animal life.
+It’s about a 50-minute journey from the city, and it’s also possible to get there by bus.

 Teatro Colón